shankie-codes/redux-beacon-slack/README.md

 * Better documentation
 * A way to expand the server middleware to offer other sercurity measures, e.g. rate limiting etc
 * Middleware for other servers

+## Thanks

+* Initial work on this package supported by [Arts Active Trust](http://artsactive.org.uk/) as part of the [A2:Connect](https://a2connect.org) project.
+* [Krasimir](http://krasimirtsonev.com/blog/article/javascript-library-starter-using-webpack-es6) for getting me started with a nice Webpack config for developing this project